ITECS-Dallas/managed-it-best-practices-dallas/README.md

 * 42% decrease in unexpected downtime
 * 67% improvement in IT response times
 * 29% reduction in overall IT costs
+* 38% increase in employee productivity
+* 54% enhancement in business continuity readiness

 ## 📰 Featured Resources